MagWilczek/Writing-samples/gmail.md

 7. Enter the **Subject** of the email.
 8. Write your message.
 9. (Optional) You can use the bottom menu to:
--   format text
+-   format text,
--   attach file
+-   attach file,
--   insert link
+-   insert link,
--   attach emoji
+-   attach emoji,
--   insert files using **Drive**
+-   insert files using **Drive**,
--   insert photo
+-   insert photo,
--   toggle confidential mode
+-   toggle confidential mode,
--   insert signature
+-   insert signature.
 10. (Optional) You can use **More options** in the bottom menu next to **Trash** symbol to:
--   set full screen as default mode
+-   set full screen as default mode,
--   label your email
+-   label your email,
--   switch between plain text and rich text mode
+-   switch between plain text and rich text mode,
--   print email
+-   print email,
--   check spelling
+-   check spelling,
--   use **Smart Compose**
+-   use **Smart Compose**.
 11. Click **Send**.
 Your email will be saved in **Sent** folder.